EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.stat.md

+### tools.math.stat.nanmedian

+faster version of nanmedian using the 'omitnan' option. see median for options: Example: tools.math.stat.nanmedian(rand(100,100),2)

+    faster version of nanmedian using the 'omitnan' option.
+    see median for options:
+    Example: tools.math.stat.nanmedian(rand(100,100),2)

 ### tools.math.stat.nanrstd

 Robust nanstd.
 Package: Util.stat Description: Robust nanstd.
 Estimating the std (like nanstd.m), based on the 50-percentile of the distribution.